 Many warts respond to over the counter treatments like salicylic acid that kills the wart and activates the immune system to fight off the virus.
 Some small common warts may go away on their own.
 However, because they are contagious, they should be treated to prevent spreading to other parts of your body and to other people.

-When over the counter treatments don’t work within a reasonable time, make an appointment with Dr. Dhaval Bhanusali at Hudson Dermatology & Laser Surgery in Hudson Yards, New York City.
+When over the counter treatments don’t work within a reasonable time, make an appointment with one of our dermatologists at Hudson Dermatology & Laser Surgery in Hudson Yards, New York City.
 The usual treatment for common warts is freezing with liquid nitrogen (Cryotherapy) or burning off the wart with a laser.
-Also, when you have a wart that is painful, enlarging, bleeding or spreading quickly, call Dr. Bhanusali for an appointment.
+Also, when you have a wart that is painful, enlarging, bleeding or spreading quickly, call us for an appointment.

 Flat warts are more commonly found on the face, forehead, and where there is a scratch or break in the skin.
 Men get them where they shave, in the beard area, and women get them where they shave, the legs.
 Flat warts are usually flesh-colored, small and smooth and grow in large numbers.
 They are easily spread and tend to disappear without treatment, but this can take from two months to two years.
 Home treatments may work but can burn the skin or cause scarring.
-For this reason, it is best to see dermatologist Dr. Bhanusali to treat these warts.
+For this reason, it is best to see one of our dermatologists to treat these warts.
 Prescription creams include retinoic acid, Imiquimod cream, and Topical 5-FU.

 Any wart that grows larger, changes color or bleeds should alert you to see a dermatologist for a thorough evaluation.
-Dr. Bhanusali at Hudson Dermatology & Laser Surgery is located in Hudson Yards and near Hell’s Kitchen, easily accessible to New Yorkers.
-He is a leading dermatologist and researcher who is a recognized healthcare innovator and the “go to” dermatologist for celebrities.
-Dr. Bhanusali’s state-of-the-art facilities, and innovative and life changing services have transformed lives.
+Hudson Dermatology & Laser Surgery is located in Hudson Yards and near Hell’s Kitchen, easily accessible to New Yorkers.
+Our leading dermatologists are also researchers who are recognized healthcare innovators and the “go to” dermatologists for celebrities.
+Our state-of-the-art facilities, and innovative and life changing services have transformed lives.
 You will always receive first class treatment in a private professional environment.